a-n-rose/Vocab-Collector-and-Tester/README.md

 * Add new user/ check if username already exists

 ## ToDo:
-* fix: AttributeError: 'AddUserError' object has no attribute 'tb_frame'
 * create table for users to create new vocabulary lists
 * and a whole lot more - step by step!